harrychih/Trans2Spatial/README.md

 The scRNA-seq data is returned as a 1D tensor, and the spatial transcriptomics data is returned as a 2D tensor with an additional dimension for the color channel.

+## scRNAseqProcess.py

+This Python script is used for processing single-cell RNA sequencing (scRNA-seq) data.
+It uses the PySpark library to handle large data files.

+### SparkSession Initialization

+A SparkSession is initialized with the name "Large Text Files Reader".
+The configuration is set to allow a maximum of 100 retries for the port, and both the driver and executor memory are set to 8 gigabytes.

+### Function

+`gene_seq(insitu_count_file:str) -> Tuple(dict, dict)`

+This function reads a tab-separated file containing in-situ count data and returns two dictionaries mapping genes to indices and indices to genes.
+It takes one argument:

+- `insitu_count_file`: The path to the file containing the in-situ count data.

+The function returns a tuple of two dictionaries:

+- `gene_to_idx`: A dictionary mapping gene names to their corresponding indices.
+- `idx_to_gene`: A dictionary mapping indices to their corresponding gene names.